mvh-megha/assignment2/README.md

     Maps comments to the respective posts
     Saves the posts along with the comments in the database

-Before running the project, follow the following points.
+# Before running the project, follow the following points.

 1. Clone the project from github repo - https://github.com/mvh-megha/assignment2
 2. Run "npm install" in the project folder.

-To run the project in localhost, use the script "npm start"
+# To run the project in localhost, use the script below
+"npm start"